Alfred P. Swineford: Background

 Swineford was born in Ashland, Ohio, on September 14, 1836.
 He was educated in local public schools before being apprenticed at age 15 to a printer, first in Ashford and later in Columbus, Ohio.
 At the end of his apprenticeship, in 1853, he began Albert Lea, Minnesota's first newspaper, the Southern Star.
 From there he started the Banner in La Crescent before establishing the Union Democrat in La Crosse.

 In 1860, Swineford sold his interests in his newspapers and moved to Milwaukee, Wisconsin, where he published the Daily Inquirer.
 He became head of Oshkosh's Review in 1864 before moving to Fond du Lac to operate the Democratic Press a year later.
 Swineford moved to Negaunee, Michigan, in 1867 where he joined the Mining and Manufacturing News.
 Following a merger of papers he became editor and publisher of the Mining Journal in Marquette.
 He remained in this position until 1884.

 Swineford married Psyche Cyntheria Flower in January 1875 in Oshkosh, Wisconsin.
 The marriage produced one daughter before Psyche's death in 1881.
 In 1886 he married Wilhelmina Smith, adopting her daughter Agnes.

 Michigan politics

 While in Michigan, Swineford became active in Democratic politics.
 In 1871, he was elected to a seat in the Michigan House of Representatives.
-This was followed by his selection as a delegate to the 1872.
+This was followed by his selection as a delegate to the 1872 Democratic National Convention.
 The first of time he was selected, he later served as a delegate during the 1884 convention.

 In 1883, Swineford was selected as State Commissioner of Mineral Statistics for Michigan.
 He also made an unsuccessful run for Lieutenant Governor of Michigan that year.
 He began a two-year term as mayor of Marquette, Michigan, in 1884.
 Swineford also was Michigan's representative to the World Cotton Centennial in New Orleans.

 Alaska

 President Grover Cleveland appointed Swineford as Governor of the District of Alaska on May 9, 1885.
 He supported granting Alaska territorial status.

-Following the inauguration of President William McKinley, Swineford's term of office ended on April 20, 1889.
+Following the inauguration of President Benjamin Harrison, Swineford's term of office ended on April 20, 1889.